-The scope of the development and the scope of assessment for this environmental assessment are defined in the Terms of Reference for the Prairie Creek Mine issued by the Review Board, available on the public registry for this file.
+The scope of the development and the scope of assessment for this environmental assessment are defined in the Terms of Reference for the proposed Yellowknife Gold Project issued by the Review Board, available on the public registry for this file.

-3 Roles and responsibilities
+3. Roles and Responsibilities